MMount98/Daily--Work-Day-Scheduler/README.md

 ## Goal

-To take the given starter code and use the jQuery API to build an interactive site for
+To take the given starter code and use the jQuery API to build a fully interactive daily work scheduler.
+The over arching idea of this project was to test a new found skill in building a code base with jQuery and using the local storage set in the users web browser to store information for later use.
+The website is desgined to track the current time of the day and display an easy to understand Ui.
+The schedule will auto-matically color code itself depending on what time of day it is.
+If the time has past, the box will grey out.
+If it is the current hour, it will be displayed in red and any blocks that are set in the future will be displayed in green.

 ## User Story